National Capital Semester for Seminarians

 NCSS is open to any student who has completed at least one year of a degree program at an accredited seminary and is recommended by his or her home seminary.

-Other NCSS students pay tuition directly to Wesley Theological Seminary at Wesley's regular tuition rate.
-On-campus housing and meals are available.
+Other NCSS students pay tuition directly to Wesley Theological Seminary at Wesley's regular tuition rate noted on the application form.

 In addition to institutions of the Washington Theological Consortium, the seminaries in the following listing have become Participating Institutions in NCSS with designated faculty representatives: